jgazeley/zelda64/README.md

 Works with both (NTSC/PAL) versions of the game, but you must specify when writing a new name which version (NTSC/PAL) you have.

 Examples from command line:

-python3 'zelda.py' 'THE LEGEND OF ZELDA.sra'
+python 'zelda64.py' 'THE LEGEND OF ZELDA.sra'

-py 'C:\Users\Downloads\zelda.py' 'C:\Users\Games\Retroarch\N64\Saves\Legend of Zelda, The - Ocarina of Time.srm'
+py 'C:\Users\Desktp\zelda64.py' 'C:\Users\Games\Retroarch\N64\Saves\Legend of Zelda, The - Ocarina of Time.srm'